A New Approach To Estimate The Collision Probability For Automotive Applications: Numerical Study

 \subsection{Is the upper bound of the collision probability rate corroborated by Monte-Carlo simulation?}

 In order to address the first question, large scale Monte-Carlo simulations as described in sec. \ref{section_Collision_probability_Monte_Carlo_simulation} have been performed.
-Entry intensities were calculated based on $3\cdot 10^6$ sample trajectories for each of the two initial conditions $\cN_i(\xi^-; {\mu_{\xi}^-}_i, {P^-_{\infty}})$, where ${\mu_{\xi}^-}_i$ is shown in table \ref{tab_intial_conditions_for_simulation}, and ${P^-_{\infty}}$ is calculated using the discrete Riccati equation with the matrices defined in appendix \ref{app_vehicleModel}.
+Entry intensities were calculated based on $3\cdot 10^6$ sample trajectories for each of the two initial conditions $\cN_i(\xi^-; {\mu_{\xi}^-}_i, {P^-_{\infty}})$, where ${\mu_{\xi}^-}_i$ is shown in table \ref{tab_intial_conditions_for_simulation}, and ${P^-_{\infty}}$ is calculated using the discrete Riccati equation with matrices defined in appendix \ref{app_vehicleModel}.
 The two initial conditions $\left(i\in\left\{f, fr\right\}\right)$ describe a starting point directly in front of the host vehicle, and in front to the right at an angle of $45$ degrees with respect to the host vehicle.
-Note that in contrast to the study in \cite{blom2003collision} we include process noise and we employ a dynamical system as specified in appendix \ref{app_vehicleModel} that allows for multiple entries; this enables us to assess the influence of multiple entries on the accuracy of the upper bounds derived above.
+The inclusion of process noise as well as the inclusion of acceleration in the state vector as specified in appendix \ref{app_vehicleModel} allows for multiple entries and enables us to assess the influence of multiple entries on the accuracy of the upper bounds derived above.\footnote{This is in contrast to the aviation-specific numerical study in \cite{blom2003collision} where during the part of a trajectory where a collision could occur a constant velocity model without process noise was used and hence multiple entries were excluded.}

 Table \ref{tab_number_collisions} shows the number of collisions divided into the respective boundaries of the host vehicle where the impact or boundary crossing occurred for the two different simulations.